Falah-Zaidan/AndroidTutorial/README.md

   - Kotlin basics
   - Compose basics
   - Making network requests
-  - Architecture basics: ViewModels and Flow
+  - Architecture basics, ViewModels and Flow
   - Unit and UI testing

 **What the app looks like:**